gharper19/umrf-web-scraper/README.md

 ## TODO
 - Complete Task documentation for Laura
 - Deliberate on alternatives: recreate the DOM virtually then extract the data, make a chrome extension
+- lxml is a parsing lib and is compatible with BS4

 ## Stack
 Python